I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksds3d_listener_all.md

 Specifies the top orientation vector of the 3D listener.
 This member is a structure of type DS3DVECTOR.

-`Position`
+`DistanceFactor`

-Specifies the position vector of the 3D listener.
-This member is a structure of type <a href="..\ksmedia\ns-ksmedia-_ds3dvector.md">DS3DVECTOR</a>.
+Specifies the distance factor for the 3D listener.

 `RolloffFactor`

 Specifies the rolloff factor for the 3D listener.

-`Velocity`
+`DopplerFactor`

-Specifies the velocity vector of the 3D listener.
-This member is a structure of type DS3DVECTOR.
+Specifies the Doppler factor for the 3D listener.

 ## Remarks
 This structure is similar to the DS3DBUFFER structure that is described in the Microsoft Windows SDK documentation.
 The Windows SDK documentation also discusses the distance, rolloff, and Doppler factors for DirectSound 3D listeners.